-The Audit and Risk Committee ("the ARC") assists the NTMA Board in the oversight of the Risk Management Framework including monitoring adherence to risk governance, risk appetite and ensuring risks are properly identified, assessed, managed and reported.
-An executive-level Enterprise Risk Management Committee ("ERMC") oversees the effective management of risk and compliance and monitors the organisation's overall risk profile and principal risk exposures.
+The Audit and Risk Committee (the ARC) assists the NTMA Board in the oversight of the Risk Management Framework including monitoring adherence to risk governance, risk appetite and ensuring risks are properly identified, assessed, managed and reported.
+An executive-level Enterprise Risk Management Committee (ERMC) oversees the effective management of risk and compliance by reviewing and / or approving key risk frameworks and policies, monitoring the organisation's risks and controls and monitoring the overall risk profile and principal strategic risks.
 The NTMA's approach to risk management is based on the "three-lines-of-defence" model, set out below, and is designed to support the delivery of its mandates by proactively managing the risks that arise in the course of the NTMA pursuing its objectives.